kenrmayfield/Proxmox-Wifi/README.md

 ## 6. Troubleshooting

-- **Check service status** : Si vous utilisez `systemd`, vous pouvez vérifier le statut du service pour diagnostiquer des problèmes :
+- **Check service status** : If you are using `systemd`, you can check service status to diagnose problems:
     ```bash
     sudo systemctl status connect_wifi.service
     ```